P&G’s Aeroflexx Named Top FPA Award Winner

 The technology originally spun out of Cincinnati-based Procter & Gamble.
-But now AerroFlex has the exclusive rights to commercialize it across all categories and geographies to all partners, including P&G direct competitors.
+But now AeroFlexx has the exclusive rights to commercialize it across all categories and geographies to all partners, including P&G direct competitors.

 A specially designed valve integrated into the package delivers spill-proof functionality with cleaner, more finely controlled, and convenient dispensing.
 Since there is no cap to be opened and closed, and because the package is spill-proof, product dispensing is one-handed.
 Plus there is no messy product residue build-up on the cap.
 Also part of this design is a vent that allows air back into the package after product is dispensed to allow continued use with no package deformation.
 Go to pwgo.to/5467 to see a video of AeroFlexx in action.